 L’abitacolo di un veicolo, soprattutto in un SUV premium come la BMW X5 xDrive40e, è molto più di un semplice spazio di guida; è un ambiente che deve bilanciare estetica, ergonomia, funzionalità e comfort.
 Nel 2016, la X5 ibrida, pur mantenendo l’architettura interna familiare ai modelli a combustione, doveva integrare nuove funzionalità legate alla sua natura elettrificata senza compromettere l’esperienza di lusso e praticità.
 L’articolo originale lodava l’ergonomia “buona” e la “vista dominante” dalla posizione di guida, caratteristiche apprezzate nei SUV.
 Ma ciò che realmente colpiva era il “massiccio tetto apribile in vetro”, che inondava l’abitacolo di luce, contribuendo a una sensazione di spaziosità e ariosità.
 Un elemento apparentemente minore ma significativo per l’autore era la finitura in legno “quasi come legno di fiume”, che aggiungeva un tocco di calore e distinzione all’ambiente interno, dimostrando l’importanza dei dettagli nei veicoli premium.
 L’integrazione della tecnologia ibrida ha comportato sfide e opportunità specifiche per il design degli interni.
 La necessità di alloggiare il pacco batterie da 9 kWh ha ridotto leggermente il volume del bagagliaio rispetto ai modelli X5 non elettrificati, passando da 650 litri a 500 litri con i sedili alzati.
 Nonostante ciò, i 500 litri offerti erano ancora “un sacco di spazio”, dimostrando che i costruttori potevano integrare le batterie senza sacrificare eccessivamente la funzionalità tipica di un SUV.
 La divisione del portellone posteriore in due pezzi, con la parte inferiore che si piega per creare una mensola di carico, è un esempio di come il design pratico possa migliorare l’usabilità, indipendentemente dalla propulsione.
 La gestione delle informazioni relative all’energia è diventata una nuova priorità.
 Il sistema iDrive di BMW, con la sua rotella e i pulsanti circostanti, è stato adattato per visualizzare il flusso di energia, lo stato di carica della batteria, l’autonomia elettrica e l’efficienza del sistema ibrido.
 Gli strumenti digitali o ibridi (analogici con schermi digitali) hanno iniziato a mostrare nuove metriche, aiutando il guidatore a comprendere e ottimizzare l’uso dell’energia.
 L’articolo menziona anche come l’app di navigazione dell’X5 “fattorizzasse non solo il traffico ma anche la topologia e altre informazioni per massimizzare l’efficienza del viaggio”, anticipando l’integrazione sempre più profonda tra infotainment e gestione energetica.
 Negli anni successivi, questa tendenza si è accentuata.
 I veicoli ibridi ed elettrici hanno spinto l’innovazione negli interni con schermi più grandi e personalizzabili, comandi vocali avanzati e una connettività sempre più sofisticata.
 La strumentazione è diventata completamente digitale, offrendo grafiche dedicate alla propulsione elettrica, suggerimenti per la guida efficiente e una visualizzazione chiara dell’autonomia residua.
 I materiali sostenibili, i rivestimenti innovativi e le opzioni di personalizzazione sono diventate sempre più importanti nel segmento premium, riflettendo un’attenzione crescente non solo al lusso ma anche alla responsabilità ambientale.
 I sedili, come notato nell’articolo originale per la X5 ibrida, hanno continuato a essere un’area di evoluzione, con l’introduzione di design più ergonomici, funzioni di massaggio, ventilazione e, in alcuni casi, una maggiore capacità di contenimento laterale per supportare la guida dinamica.
 In sintesi, il design e la funzionalità dell’abitacolo dei SUV ibridi, a partire da pionieri come la BMW X5 xDrive40e, hanno dimostrato che l’integrazione di nuove tecnologie può avvenire senza sacrificare il comfort e la praticità, ma anzi, arricchendo l’esperienza a bordo con nuove informazioni e capacità di personalizzazione, creando un ambiente che è sia lussuoso che tecnologicamente avanzato, un vero e proprio santuario della mobilità moderna.

 The introduction of the BMW X5 xDrive40e in 2016 provided us with a snapshot of a future that, eight years later, is already partly our reality.
 Looking beyond 2016, we are faced with an ever-changing panorama for hybrid SUVs and, more generally, for premium mobility.
 The role of PHEV, though fundamental as “bridge” towards full electrification, is destined to transform itself.
 New generations of plug-in hybrid SUVs are expected to offer even greater electric autonomy, with battery packs that could exceed 20-30 kWh and allow real autonomy in electric mode of 100-150 km, making them even more effective for most daily movements.
 This will further reduce the dependence on the internal combustion engine, which will increasingly assume a role of “range extender” for long trips.
-The efficiency of the thermal engine itself will continue to improve, with increasingly advanced combustion technologies and the integration of mild-hybrid 48V systems that will optimize its operation even when the electric motor is inactive.
+The efficiency of the thermal motor itself will continue to improve, with increasingly advanced combustion technologies and the integration of mild-hybrid 48V systems that will optimize its operation even when the electric motor is inactive.
 Battery technology is another area of incessant innovation.
 It is expected to adopt solid state batteries, which promise greater energy density, faster charging times, greater safety and longer life.
 These advances will be crucial to reduce the weight and bulk of battery packs, allowing designers greater freedom and further improving the driving dynamics of electrified SUVs.
 Artificial intelligence and connectivity will play an increasingly central role.
 Energy management systems will become even more sophisticated, using real-time data on traffic, topography, weather and even driver driving behaviour to optimize the use of electricity and fuel.
-The vehicle- infrastructure communication (V2I) and vehicle-vehicle (V2V) will allow hybrid SUVs to dialogue with the charging network and other vehicles for even more efficient energy management and to enable advanced autonomous driving functions.
+The vehicle- infrastructure communication (V2I) e vehicle-vehicle (V2V) will allow hybrid SUVs to dialogue with the charging network and other vehicles for even more efficient energy management and to enable advanced autonomous driving functions.
 Customization and experience on board will be high at new levels.
-The cabin will become an integrated digital ecosystem, with holographic screens, intuitive user interfaces based on augmented reality, and entertainment and productivity features that will turn the time spent in the car.
+The cabin will become an integrated digital ecosystem, with holographic screens, intuitive user interfaces based on augmented reality, and entertainment and productivity capabilities that will turn the time spent in the car.
 Sustainability will become an even more decisive factor, with the use of recycled materials and biological origin, low-emission production processes and an ethical supply chain for the raw materials of the batteries.
 For premium manufacturers like BMW, the brand positioning will move more and more from the exclusive power of the engine to the ability to offer a holistic mobility experience, including sustainability, cutting-edge technology, unparalleled comfort and, of course, the pleasure of driving.
-While fully electric vehicles will become more and more the norm, plug-in hybrid SUVs will continue to maintain their relevance to a specific audience that appreciates flexibility and gradual transition.
+While fully electric vehicles become more and more the norm, plug-in hybrid SUVs will continue to maintain their relevance to a specific audience that appreciates flexibility and gradual transition.
 They could also evolve into more extreme forms, such as high-performance hybrids or vehicles that also integrate hydrogen fuel cells to further extend autonomy and reduce supply times.
 The X5 xDrive40e lit the spark; the future will see this spark turning into a fire of innovation that will completely redefine the category of premium SUVs and our entire concept of mobility.

 In retrospective, the BMW X5 xDrive40e, tested by Ars Technica in 2016, emerges not only as a charming and functional SUV, but as an authentic precursor of one of the most significant changes in the automotive industry.
-What was then a vehicle that “has fascinated us more than we expected” became a symbol of BMW’s ingenuity and foresight to embrace electrification.
+What was then a vehicle that “has fascinated us more than we expected” has become a symbol of BMW’s ingenuity and far-sightedness to embrace electrification.
 It has shown that it was possible to instill new life to a consolidated segment, offering consumers a practical and economically sensible way to greater sustainability without sacrificing luxury or performance.
 Its initial challenges, from real efficiency linked to charging infrastructure availability, were not insurmountable obstacles, but rather learning stages that led the entire industry to improve.
 Since its launch, we have witnessed an explosion of innovation: doubled electric autonomy, ultra-fast charging systems, deep digital integration and increasing environmental awareness.
 The X5 xDrive40e was not the end, but the beginning of a trip, a journey that continues to define the future of premium SUVs and mobility.
-Its legacy is clear: it opened the way to a new generation of vehicles that not only transport us, but connect us to a cleaner, more efficient future and, ultimately, even more electrifying.
+Its legacy is clear: it has opened the way to a new generation of vehicles that not only transport us, but connect us to a cleaner, more efficient future and, ultimately, even more electrifying.